SKnoop2/Scheduler/README.md

 # Interview Scheduler
 React application where users can create, edit and delete appointments with interviewers of their choice.
-This app was created in week 7 & 8 of Lighthouse Labs Web Development Bootcamp to learn develop React and Test Writing skills in both Jest & Cypress.
+This app was created in week 7 & 8 of Lighthouse Labs Web Development Bootcamp to develop React and Test Writing skills in both Jest & Cypress.

 ![Create Appt](https://github.com/SKnoop2/Scheduler/blob/master/DOCS/book%20interview.png?raw=true)
 Create an appointment by entering your name and selecting an interviewer.